 A thick base and multiple layers of nonstick coating will ensure that your cookware delivers quality performance for as long as possible.
 Materials such as hard-anodized aluminum are generally more durable than others and hold nonstick coating well.

 There are a few decent options within this price range.
-While you could reasonably purchase a quality nonstick cookware set for just under $100, you would likely need to add a few more pieces down the line.
+While you could reasonably get a quality nonstick cookware set for just under $100, you would likely need to add a few more pieces down the line.

 This price point offers a variety of quality cookware sets, ranging from a few excellent pieces to a comprehensive set that includes utensils.